 The next step in the analysis of this data set includes plotting a histogram and calculating the values of some sample statistics.
-A histogram of the observations is shown in Figure 3.
+A histogram of the observations is shown in Figure 4.
 Although the data set is small, a skewed bellshaped pattern is apparent.
 The largest observation lies in the far right-hand tail of the distribution, so care must be taken to assure that it is representative of the population.
+The taken to assure that it is representative of the population.
 The sample mean, standard deviation, coefficient of variation, and skewness are